Wu Lei: Reception

 Wu's goalscoring prowess drew praise from former manager Gao Hongbo, who stated, "Wu's scoring ability is innate, making him a gifted player."
 In 2013, former mentor Xu Genbao, who has been attributed to helping develop Wu, described him as "China's Maradona".
 Wu's performances during the 2013 Copa del Sol caught the eye of Molde FK's manager Ole Gunnar Solskjær.
 Solskjær commented on Wu's footballing prowess, stating, "He is a good striker; if he moves to Molde, I think he can improve well enough to play for an English Premiership side in a year."

 Wu's transfer from Shanghai SIPG to La Liga side Espanyol on 28 January 2019 drew widespread attention amongst Chinese media outlets.
 According to PPTV, the official broadcaster of La Liga in China, more than 25 million fans in China watched Espanyol win 3–1 against Real Valladolid, in which Wu scored his first goal for the club.

 Personal life

 Wu is of Hui ethnicity.
+Wu Lei was described as a shy person in his youth, and he sought football as an effort to overcome family hardship.
 He married his girlfriend Zhong Jiabei (仲佳蓓) in 2014 and has two children, a daughter and a son.